SMU vs. West Virginia College Basketball Predictions & Picks - November 20

 SMU vs. West Virginia Predictions & Picks: Spread, Total - November 20

-Monday's game that pits the SMU Mustangs (3-1) against the West Virginia Mountaineers (2-1) at Suncoast Credit Union Arena has a projected final score of 71-66 (based on our computer prediction) in favor of SMU, who is slightly favored in this matchup according to our model.
-Tipoff is at 8:30 PM on November 20.
+Monday's contest that pits the SMU Mustangs (3-1) against the West Virginia Mountaineers (2-1) at Suncoast Credit Union Arena has a projected final score of 71-67 (based on our computer prediction) in favor of SMU, who is a slight favorite in this matchup according to our model.
+Game time is at 8:30 PM on November 20.

+According to our computer prediction, SMU is a good bet to cover the point spread, which is currently listed at 3.5.
+The two teams are projected to fall short of the 143.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!